Divide & Co-Opt: $hit

 - preventing alliances that could challenge the propaganda

-- co-opting movements, promoting only those willing to cooperate with a false leader
+- co-opting movements, promoting only those willing to cooperate with a misdirection or a false leader

 The biggest threat is outsize influence through outsize wealth.
 There needn’t be any planning at all for a single wealthy person to co-opt or destroy a movement, since wealth easily drowns out other ideas.